How Do You Like Your Coffee

 • It can keep some people awake at night, while others can drink it before sleep!

-• Both tea and Coffee can stain your teeth.
-The partial fix for this is to brush your teeth before Coffee in the morning to prevent build-up on morning fuzzy teeth.
+• Both tea and Coffee can stain teeth.
+A partial fix is to brush your teeth before Coffee in the morning to prevent build-up on fuzzy teeth.
 Also, rinse your mouth with plain water after drinking tea or Coffee during the day.

 • Coffee is not quite as good for your health as tea.
 But there is a caveat to that…

 • Coffee contains more antioxidants per cup than tea.
-But more cups of tea are often consumed by tea drinkers than cups of Coffee by coffee drinkers.
+However, more cups of tea are often consumed by tea drinkers than cups of coffee by coffee drinkers.
 So it all evens itself out.

 Caffeine in Coffee vs Tea

-You may have heard that tea contains more caffeine than tea.
-Well, re-think that!
+You may have heard that tea contains more caffeine than coffee.
+Well, rethink that!
 A cup of Coffee has more caffeine than either steeped black tea or green tea.
-The misinformation came in at the original testing level…
+The misinformation came in at the original testing level.

 Coffee beans themselves have less caffeine than tea leaves.
 Because more coffee beans are used ‘cup-by-cup’ in Coffee, the caffeine per cup is higher.
 It takes fewer tea leaves to make a cup of tea, so ‘cup-by-cup’ of tea contains a lower amount of caffeine.

-When it comes to tea, green tea is higher in caffeine than black tea by the cup.
+When it comes to tea, green tea has a higher caffeine content than black tea per cup.

 When should you avoid Coffee altogether?